net1957/ProxyCheck/README.md

 LOGO=mylogo.png
 ````

-2. you can hide the compress button (optional).
+2. you can hide the compress menu (optional).

    add the environment variable NO_COMPRESS_BUTTON (value does'nt matter)